robert72127/alicedb/README.md

 #### Producers

-Ingest and parse data into the system, for now limited to reading from file and from tcp server.
+Ingest and parse data into the system, for now limited to reading from file,binary file and from tcp server, but could be extended easily.

 #### Nodes